wasp-lang/haskell-handbook/dependencies-version-bounds.md

 If you want to be a bit more adventurous, you could investigate the package and try to predict the changes future major versions might bring based on the changelog and previous changes.
 By comparing that against the way you are using that library, you could figure out a more relaxed upper bound that has a good chance of working in the future and go with that.
 That way you buy more time until the next time you will need to update the version bounds, but you also increase the risk of your library breaking with time.
+If not confident, it is probably best to keep it simple and stick with the next major version, and you will update the bound when the time comes.

 Again, same as for lower bound, you could also take a look at how other packages out there define upper bound for this dependency and learn something from that.

 ### Updating version bounds

-Some time has passed since you defined the version bounds for dependency `D` and you feel your upper bound for it is getting "old", or somebody opened an issue saying that it is too old, or you want to pull in the newer version to get new features / bug fixes that you need.
+Let's say some time has passed since you defined the version bounds for dependency `D` and you feel your upper bound for it is getting "old", or somebody opened an issue saying that it is too old, or you want to pull in the newer version to get new features / bug fixes that you need.
+This means it is time to update those version bounds!

 #### Upper bound